finom/rebloom/README.md

 }
 ```

-At this case if you don't need direct access to the root store you can delete its export to keep code safer.
+At this case if you don't need direct access to the root store you can delete export of the variable to keep code safer.

 ```ts
 export class RootStore {